TIMOTHY

 Tally - A

-interviews and refusals an interviewer has on any given shift.
+complete interviews and refusals an interviewer has on any given shift.

 Major Areas